 Am I required to attend orientation to sign up for benefits?

-Yes, all employees are required to complete new employee on-boarding through the My Compass system.
+Yes, but most of orientation is now on-line.
+All new employees are required to complete new employee on-boarding through the My Compass system.
 You must do this within your first 31 days of hire or otherwise becoming eligible for benefits.

 How long do I have to sign up for Benefits after I am hired?